muniworth/fp-onboarding/FunctionalProgramming/README.md

 > pure :: forall a e. a -> Fallible e a
 > ```
 > Line (2) defines `pure`.
+>
+> Here and elsewhere, we declare functions that clash with standard functions
+> exported from the Haskell Prelude.
+To avoid "ambiguous occurrence" errors
+> when referring to such declarations, hide the Prelude versions:
+> ```Haskell
+> import Prelude hiding (pure, fail) -- Add more to this list as needed.
+> ```

 (Of course, we could just as well directly use `Success` and `Failure` instead of `pure` and `fail`.)
 We choose the name "`pure`", because it lifts values into